Pressure-Poisson Equation in Numerical Simulation of Cerebral Arterial Circulation and Its Effect on the Electrical Conductivity of the Brain: Methods

-We solve the velocity and pressure in system \eqref{main-NSE} by applying the PPE and determining the proper BC based on that.
-Previously, FEs have been used to solve the pressure fields in the arteries driven by the so-called Neumann BC, which are frequently sensitive and challenging to determine \cite{2001-Ebbers, 2009-Ebbers}.
+We solve the pressure in system \eqref{main-NSE} applying PPE and determining the proper BC based on that.
+Previously, FEs have been used to solve the pressure fields in the arteries driven by the so-called Neumann BCs, which are often sensitive and challenging to determine~\cite{2001-Ebbers, 2009-Ebbers}.
 It is theoretically sufficient to provide a BC for the system \eqref{main-NSE} by projecting \eqref{eqn:line-1.1} onto the boundary in either a normal or tangential direction.
-Thus, when Lemma \ref{div-lu} and the incompressibility requirement \eqref{eqn:line-1.2} are applied to the formula \eqref{eqn:line-1.1}, the 3D-PPE model for the pressure field is
+Thus, when Lemma \ref{div-lu} and the incompressibility requirement \eqref{eqn:line-1.2} are applied to the formula \eqref{eqn:line-1.1} together with the assumption that ${\bf f}$ is \textit{a constant gravity field} with $\nabla \cdot (\rho {\bf f}) = 0$.
+Utilizing formulas \eqref{total_pressure} and \eqref{hydrostatic_pressure}, the 3D-PPE model representing the dynamical aspect of the pressure field $p^{\mathcal{(D)}}$ takes the following form: